Watch the Cars’ Last-Ever Appearance With Ric Ocasek

-Taking the stage with a hot-pink guitar and a shiny silver suit, Ric Ocasek led the group through "My Best Friend's Girl," "You Might Think," "Moving In Stereo" (which was particularly excellent) and "Just What I Needed."
+Ocasek took the stage on April 14, 2018 with a hot-pink guitar and a shiny silver suit, leading the Cars through "My Best Friend's Girl," "You Might Think," "Moving In Stereo" (which was particularly excellent) and "Just What I Needed."

-Drummer David Robinson and keyboardist Greg Hawkes have apparently spent much of the group's most recent absence growing their hair, as both sported long silver manes.
+They hadn't played together for seven years at that point.
+Drummer David Robinson and keyboardist Greg Hawkes apparently spent much of the group's most recent absence growing their hair, as both sported long silver manes.
 (Robinson also rocked a David Letterman-worthy beard.)

-Even though the group had not officially broken up since their 2011 reunion album, Move Like This, they had not performed since a set at Lollapalooza that summer.
+Even though the Cars didn't officially break up after their 2011 reunion album Move Like This, their last concert dated back to a set at Lollapalooza that summer.

-The Best Photos From the 2018 Rock and Roll Hall of Fame Induction Ceremony
+See More Pictures From the Cars' 2018 Induction into the Rock and Roll Hall of Fame